Q3 FY 2008-09 Income from Ops. at Rs.27,583 lakhs, UP 42 %

-Great Offshore Ltd. at its Board meeting today approved the standalone - unaudited financial results (provisional) for the second quarter and half year ended on September 30, 2008.
+Great Offshore Ltd. at its Board meeting today, approved the standalone - unaudited financial results (provisional) for the third quarter ended December 31, 2008.

 Hedge Accounting Policy as per principles set out in AS 30 - Financial Instruments: Recognition and Measurement

 While the Company borrows from global markets, significant portion of its revenue contracts are either in foreign currency or denominated in foreign currency.
 This provides adequate natural hedge against fluctuations in exchange rates.

 For recognising exchange differences arising due to foreign currency movements, the Company continues to follow an appropriate Hedging Accounting Policy on its foreign currency borrowings by applying the principles set out in AS-30 Financial Instruments: Recognition and Measurement.
 Adoption of principles of AS -30, as a financial practice enables the Company, to treat any gain or loss on revaluation of its foreign currency borrowings to be accounted in a designated hedging reserve account.
 On date of making payment towards foreign currency borrowing, the difference between the rate on date of payment and rate on date of contracting the borrowing is recognised in the P& L account.